 In appropriate circumstances the Association will consider transferring a tenant in order to resolve a problem with neighbours.
-This move will take place through the arrangements established in the Allocations Policy where the complainant has suffered harassment.
+This move will take place through exceptional allocation arrangements established in the Allocations Policy where the complainant has suffered harassment, or relationships have broken down beyond reconciliation.
+All exceptional allocations will be approved by the Director of Housing Services or the Chief Executive and thereafter homologated by Customer Services Committee.
 If their circumstances are such that they are homeless then this must be confirmed by the local authority.